Drawings of a reef otherwise, 2024

 Like other drawings of its kind, this mon drawing is informed by an in-depth understanding of marine natural history.
 The fish known as inbeyaoyék in Biak is in English known as the eeltail catfish, a family of marine catfish called Plotosidae in Latin that are found throughout the Indian and Pacific Ocean.
 The dorsal fins of eeltail catfish are venomous, in some species like those of the striped eel tail catfish (which one often finds in the coral reefs of Raja Ampat) the venom is even lethal.

 In the drawing, the flat head and the eel-like tail of the catfish are all clearly visible on the drawing.
 So, too, are the barbels, the long “whiskers” around the mouth that give the fish its English name.
-One begin to see, perhaps, why a sea witch might want to assume the form of this particular fish.
+One begins to see, perhaps, why a sea witch might want to assume the form of this particular fish.

 But there is more poison to this logic, still.
 I was told that tatóm, the algae tufts of hair that guard the sea witch in the drawing, occur more frequently in the season when the southeasterly wind predominates during the months between May and October.
 This observation that some magic might be seasonal in character is also based on good natural history observation.
 Tatóm is the filament-like and often poisonous cyanobacteria that goes by the Latin name Lyngbya majuscula.
-It was named after the Danish priest and botanist, Hans Christian Lyngbye (1782 – 1837), who was the first to describe them scientifically.
+It is named after the Danish priest and botanist, Hans Christian Lyngbye (1782 – 1837), who was the first to describe them scientifically.
 Lyngbya majuscula are found in all oceans, but they are particularly at home in tropical and sub-tropical shoreline waters, where as Lyngbye noted, they only occur “at certain times of the year".
 When they bloom, Lyngbye also highlighted, they can cause seaweed dermatitis due to its toxin called lyngbyatoxin.
 Magic and natural history are sometimes toxic cousins (read more about queer toxins on the coral reefs of Raja Ampat).

 Mon drawings, as I have begun to learn, tell entangled and interesting stories of meta-humans and animals, of political history and natural history, of life and death.
 The drawings have opened up an entirely new field of research for me at the intersection between marine biology, political history, and Indigenous knowledge.
 The drawings highlight to me that the coral reefs of Raja Ampat, famed for their rich marine biodiversity, are also rich in other forms of beings.
 These meta-human beings have histories that are at once natural, political, and magical.
 The mon drawings are teaching me to see coral reefs otherwise.